Lanie-Carmelo/APA-7-Student-Paper-Template/README.md

 4. **Build your document** using the Makefile (see Build Process).

 ## Build Process
+### LaTeX Linting with ChkTeX

+ChkTeX linting is supported, but configuration must be set via command line options or comments in your `.tex` files.
+The `.chktexrc` file is no longer included, as its options are not supported by ChkTeX.
+Use `% chktex <number>` comments or `-n <number>` options to suppress warnings as needed.

 The provided `Makefile` automates compilation and conversion to multiple formats.
 **Note:** This template uses `biblatex` with the `biber` backend (not BibTeX).